 Some social rules are so basic that it staggers the mind to think that someone doesn’t know, understand, and follow those rules.
 You want to know something about a person?
 Take them to a movie.
 If they break any of the simple rules shown in the video, you can bet they’ve got plenty of other much more serious problems and you’re most likely better off alone. (more…)

-Some have called nostalgia a sickness, but I think of nostalgia as if it were a tub of icing — benign and enjoyable when smeared lightly on the top of things, but if you slam your fist inside and lick it clean, you’ll throw up for hours and hours.
+Some have called nostalgia a sickness, but I think of nostalgia as if it were a tub of icing — benign and enjoyable when smeared lightly on the top of things, but if you slam your fist inside your mouth and lick it clean, you’ll throw up for hours and hours.

 The point is, nostalgia is good in small doses.
 It allows us to not just take solace in the warm memories of the past, but it also lets us accurately assess and feel the loss of things once familiar as they are crushed under the road roller of progress.
 That’s vital for some of us who were raised in a different world than the one we presently inhabit. (more…)